HL7/davinci-ecdx/input/pagecontent/task-based-approach.md

 When a electronic or digital signature is required for Task based request, the Data Source/Responder **SHALL**:
 - Return an object is either already inherently signed or transform it into a *signed* FHIR Document.
 - Be signed by the provider that is responding the the query.
-- Follow the documentation in the [Generating and Verifying *Signed* Resources](/2_qdYLjXR3KyYlk78Ye9Gg) page for producing signatures.
+- Follow the documentation in the [Signatures] page for producing signatures.

 :::info
 - As discussed in the [What is Signed](/2_qdYLjXR3KyYlk78Ye9Gg#What-is-Signed) section, a signed FHIR document could have a within it objects that are individually signed as well.
 If the Consumer/Requester assumed there would be a signature (wet,electronic, or digital) on an individual returned object (e.g CCDA, PDF, Image, CDA on FHIR ) and it is not present.
 They **MAY** *re-request* the data using Task based request and indicate it needs to signed using the `Task.input` signature flag.
 The  Data Source/Responder **MAY** return the signed obect or a signed FHIR Document.